 WRAP AROUND CARE

 Extensive extra-curricular programme, including Combined Cadet Force, Ten Tors, D of E, expeditions and more clubs and societies than you can shake a stick at.
 Per night boarding.
 Holiday club open all to 3–16 year olds during the hols, and for 2-year olds if they attend the nursery.
 Revision courses, performance sport courses, Summer language school.

 Years 9–11:, from £8,100 for day pupils to £12,020 full boarding.
 Sixth Form: £8,230 day; £12, 390 full boarding.
 Sixth Form joiners from other schools: £8,530 day to £13,135 full boarding.
 20% bursaries for HM Forces families; sibling discounts.
 Scholarships at 11, 13 and Sixth Form: academic, music, arts and sport up to 25% of fees.
 Polack’s House Educational Trust provides means-tested scholarships and burseries for Jewish students.

 WORD ON THE GROUND

-Parents describe the school as well-balanced and realistic, saying that if a child wants to get something out of their education here, the teachers will do what they can to help them achieve their goals.
+Parents describe the school as well-balanced and realistic, saying that whatever it is that pupils want to achieve, the teachers will do what they can to help pupils reach their goals.
 Staff are great and treat the pupils very much as equals.
 Pastoral care is ‘superb’ – and ‘there’s nothing like watching cricket on The Close in the summer’.